 Definition and Composition of Cow Manure

 Cow manure is a natural by-product of bovine digestion.
 It consists of faeces and urine from cows, and its composition can vary depending on the animal’s diet, age, and health.
-Cow manure primarily comprises water, organic matter, and a rich mix of nutrients, including nitrogen, phosphorus, potassium, and other trace elements.
+Cow manure primarily consists of water, organic matter, and a rich blend of nutrients, including nitrogen, phosphorus, potassium, and other trace elements.

 In addition to these primary components, cow manure also contains a variety of microorganisms, some of which are beneficial for soil health and plant growth.
-Sometimes, cows may be infected with microorganisms potentially pathogenic to humans, and these pathogens can be spread with cow manure.
+Sometimes, cows may be infected with microorganisms that are potentially pathogenic to humans, and these pathogens can be spread through cow manure.

 Comparison of Cow Manure with Other Livestock